Annabel Huth Jackson

-Claire Annabel Caroline Grant Duff, Mrs Jackson (25 December 1870 – 12 January 1944) was a Scottish poet, writer, pacifist, and high society hostess.
+Clara Annabel Caroline Grant Duff, Mrs Jackson (25 December 1870 – 12 January 1944) was a Scottish poet, writer, pacifist, and high society hostess.
 She published her memoir A Victorian Childhood in 1932 with Methuen Publishing under the pen name Annabel Huth Jackson, using her married name.

 Early life and education

 Annabel Duff was the eldest daughter of Sir Mountstuart Grant Duff and Anna Julia Webster.
 Her father was a Scottish politician and writer, who was Governor of Madras during her childhood in India.
 She attended Cheltenham Ladies' College.

 Writing and public life

 John Singer Sargent painted a portrait of Huth Jackson in 1907.
 Huth Jackson was an anti-suffragist, but she exercised her voting rights when they were won.
 She was a member of the executive committee of the Women's International League for Peace and Freedom (WILPF), and she was active in raising funds for war relief.
 Her childhood friend Bertrand Russell dined at her table after he was released from prison for being a conscientious objector.
 In 1921, she was a member of the British delegations to WILPF meetings in Vienna in 1921 and in Dublin in 1926.
 She supported sex education and family planning, saying "Birth Control is very literally the A B C of all social improvement."

 In 1932 she published a memoir, A Victorian Childhood, with the first line, "All people who possess a memory should write their recollections when they reach the age of sixty."